Alexi-Micinski/Pewlett-Hackard-Analysis/README.md

 Then, the number of retiring employees, and identity of employees who are eligible to participate in a mentorship program will be determined.
 A report will describe the state of the “silver tsunami” as many current employees reach retirement age.

-## Results: Provide a bulleted list with four major points from the two analysis deliverables.
-Use images as support where needed.
+## Results:

-  * A table was create for employee number, name, title, and years of employment.
+  * A table was created for employee number, name, title, and years of employment.
 It should be noted that there are duplicate entries for employees that have switched titles during their employment.
   <img width="495" alt="Screen Shot 2022-08-28 at 12 35 00 PM" src="https://user-images.githubusercontent.com/106785377/187089448-1cf89d81-5d0d-496b-bee6-7afe36a0b8db.png">

   * The duplicate rows were removed from the table and the table was modified to hold only the most recent employee titles.
 Employees that have left the company were also removed and therefore the employee IDs are not sequential in this table.